Hawai’i Weekend Getaway: How to See the Best on a Big Island Road Trip

 Entrance to the park is $20 per vehicle and is good for 7 days from the time of purchase, so you can come back multiple times throughout your stay if you like.

-Other options are to purchase the Hawaiʻi Tri-Park Pass for $55 if you are wanting to visit the other parks on the islands: including Hawaiʻi Volcanoes National Park (also on the Big Island) and Haleakalā National Park (on Maui island) within one year of purchase, or check out the America The Beautiful Pass for $80 which grants entrance into over 2,000 federal sites including national parks all over the USA for a year.
+Other options are to purchase the Hawaiʻi Tri-Park Pass for $55 if you are wanting to visit the other parks on the islands: including Hawaiʻi Volcanoes National Park (also on the Big Island) and Haleakalā National Park (on Maui island) within one year of purchase, or check out the America The Beautiful Pass for $80 which grants entrance into over 2,000 federal sites including national parks all over the USA for a full year.
 The latter is the best deal if you plan to travel to any other national parks or hike in national forests in the coming year.

-We live near 3 national parks so we get this pass every year, but somehow slipped our mind when visiting Hawai’i, so learn from our mistakes hehe.
+We lived near 3 national parks so we get this pass every year, but somehow slipped our mind when visiting Hawai’i, so learn from our mistakes hehe.

 This historic park is incredibly beautiful but also rich with the history of Native Hawaiians, known as the Kānaka Maoli.
 The Kanaka are still very much alive and present to this day, and it is important to respect and honor their land which you are visiting when you come to the Hawaiian Islands.

-One way to educate yourself on Kanaka Maoli culture is when you visit Puʻuhonua o Hōnaunau National Historical Park (The City of Refuge) and speak to the Native Hawaiians working as park rangers as well as reading signs throughout the park.
+One way to educate yourself on Kanaka Maoli culture is to visit Puʻuhonua o Hōnaunau National Historical Park (The City Of Refuge) and speak to the native Hawaiians working as park rangers as well as reading signs throughout the park.
 The rangers are stationed throughout the park as well as at the visitor’s center, and can tell you in their own words about this historic place.
-If you are active on social media, you can also follow native Hawaiians to learn more first hand about these beautiful strong people who have lived here on these islands and taken care of them.

-We learned that the name and significance of the City of Refuge comes from this place acting as a refuge for lawbreakers outrunning their punishers.
-In Kanaka culture, the sacred law called out certain things as forbidden, called kapu.
-If anyone broke kapu, the punishment was death.
-The only chance these lawbreakers had of survival was to outrun trained professionals, often frantically swimming and running across these jagged volcanic rocks to reach safety behind the Great Wall surrounding the City of Refuge.
+The only chance these lawbreakers had of survival was to outrun trained professionals, often frantically swimming and running across these jagged volcanic rocks to reach safety behind the great wall surrounding the city of refuge.
 It was hard to imagine such a tumultuous scene overlooking the peaceful serenity on the beaches.

 Plan for at least a few hours of meandering around the park, taking in the sites and imagining the life of the community here.
 There are several buildings and landmarks to see, from the chief’s favorite stone to relax on, to a performance example of the traditional dress and basket weaving, and beautiful tropical views along the way.
-Don’t forget you are in the hot sun though, and be sure to bring a water bottle to stay hydrated and a hat and some sunscreen to protect your skin.
-Bring a packed lunch or some snacks to keep you fueled for the next activity on the list: snorkeling!

 End the Day Swimming with Manta Rays